-You'll be give a practical induction into the workshop environments for the course, providing you with the opportunity to develop a ‘toolbox’ of skills needed for the design and fabrication of set models, costume, application of craft skills.
+You'll be given a practical induction into the workshop environments for the course, providing you with the opportunity to develop a ‘toolbox’ of skills needed for the design and fabrication of set models, costume, application of craft skills.
 Using traditional and contemporary techniques in a workshop-based environment, the unit establishes students’ skills and ability to identify appropriate methods for the creation of a range of bespoke scenic elements.
 You are provided with working knowledge of processes, materials and techniques which are regarded as industry standard.
 The unit engages students in understanding the position of the designer-maker as a practitioner in the performance industry.
 The unit also introduces you to digital skill applications.

 Cultural Contexts 1

 You'll be introduced to the histories, theories and practices that inform contemporary performance and production design.
 It explores the ways in which art history, contemporary art, cultural studies and the wider world influences designers.
 The unit provides you with the tools for research, analysis and interpretation to make informed readings of scenographic and filmic spaces.
 It examines the ways in which stories can be told through images, objects and spaces, and the ways in which audiences receive and interact with this information.

-Year two offers tutor-led insight alongside an emphasis on student-led responsibility when designing.
 Second-year project work includes embracing current socio-political issues, and establishing in-depth processes for designing and making in response to a contemporary theatre or screen-based text.
-Projects are structured to replicate industry practice in working to deadline, and you’ll get your first taste of industry through work experience and professional collaborations.
+Projects are structured to replicate industry practice in working to a deadline, and you’ll get your first taste of industry through work experience and professional collaborations.
 Year two also includes work experience and professional collaborations, supporting insight to industry working practices, networking and key skill development for your employability.

 Visual Narrative Three